Miss Nigeria: Scandals

 Toyin Monney, a single mother who withheld information regarding her actual age (She was said to be 32), was banned from competing at Miss World, leaving no time to process a visa for Miss Nigeria's second-place winner.
-Miss Nigeria 1981 Tokunboh Onanuga was accused of forging the WAEC certificate she used to gain admission into the University of Lagos, and was subsequently expelled by the institution; in 2011, WAEC confirmed on their Twitter account that Onanuga had committed fraud.
+Miss Nigeria 1981 Tokunboh Onanuga was accused of forging the WAEC certificate she used to gain admission into the University of Ibadan, and was subsequently expelled by the institution; in 2011, WAEC confirmed on their Twitter account that Onanuga had committed fraud.

 Binta Sukai's eligibility to compete in 1990 was questioned when she was rumoured to be non-Nigerian.
 It was later confirmed that the aspiring fashion designer was only one-quarters Scottish.

-In 2001, City People revealed the reigning Miss Nigeria, thirty-year-old Valerie Peterside, had lied about her actual age (She had told organisers she was twenty-five) and forged her university qualifications (She was reportedly expelled from Ahmadu Bello University before graduation due to examination malpractice).
+Miss Nigeria’s biggest scandal occurred in 2001, when City People reported that the reigning titleholder, thirty-year-old Valerie Peterside, had misrepresented key details in her application.
+She had allegedly told organisers she was twenty-five and claimed university qualifications she did not possess, having reportedly been expelled from Ahmadu Bello University before graduating due to examination malpractice.
 Following an investigation by several prominent Nigerians including former Daily Times editor Tony Momoh and former Miss Nigeria contestant Julie Coker, a decision was made to dethrone her.
 Peterside, who had competed the previous year (Again as a 25-year-old), fought to keep the crown, but was forced to resign, allowing the first runner-up, Applied Chemistry student Amina Ekpo, to take over.

-Despite her popularity as Miss Nigeria 2002, International relations graduate Sylvia Edem attracted further media attention when it was rumoured she had forged her date of birth to compete, like Peterside before her.
-It was believed that Edem was thirty years old, until an investigation confirmed she was indeed twenty-three.
+Despite Sylvia Edem's popularity as Miss Nigeria 2002, students at the University of Lagos—disappointed that their own representative had once again missed out on the title—levelled allegations against Edem, claiming that she had falsified her age, asserting that she was 30 rather than 23, echoing the controversy that had dethroned Ama Valerie Peterside the previous year.
+The university’s student union— backing Architecture student and reigning Miss Unilag Kessiana Ezeogene who had placed second in the national pageant—insisted they possessed compelling evidence to support their claims.
+A thorough investigation concluded that Edem was indeed 23.